JianJiaT/tp/docs/UserGuide.md

 deleteEvent /i INDEX
 ```
 #### **_DESCRIPTION_**
 Delete an event that you no longer wish to track.
-Note that events associated with expenses cannot be deleted.
 To delete
-an event, first delete the expenses associated with the event using `deleteExpenseFromEvent` and then delete the event.
+an event, you must first delete the expenses associated with the event using `deleteExpenseFromEvent`.
 #### **_PARAMETERS_**
 `/i INDEX` : Index of the event to be deleted. <br>